lucyivt/Portfolio/README.md

 ****
 **[Meal Mate App](https://github.com/lucyivt/MealMate)**

 *Description*: Meal Mate is an app that lets you save recipes and displays key nutrition facts with total calories.

 *Audiance*: Individuals whose goals are to eat healthy and keep track of meals (fitness enthusiasts, home cooks, parents, etc.)

  To create a new recipe, the user must include a list of ingredients.
 The total calories and nutrition facts are then calculated and added to the recipe by calling the API.
 [Edamam API](https://api.edamam.com/doc/open-api/nutrition-analysis-v1.yaml) was used to get a full analysis of food recipes.
 The backend was composed of Java Spring Boot with JDBC Template.

-**Meal Mate UI (React)**
 ![UI](/Portfolio/images/ui.png)
+The app needs user input for the title, ingredients, and image of recipe.

 The project followed the MVC design pattern:

-*Model*: Managed database interactions for recipes, ingredients, and nutrients.
+- *Model:* Managed database interactions for recipes, ingredients, and nutrients.

-*View*: Developed and tested API requests using Postman.
+- *View:* Developed and tested API requests using Postman.
 Used React for the UI.

-*Controllers*: Handled API endpoints for user and recipe functionalities.
+- *Controllers:* Handled API endpoints for user and recipe functionalities.

-*Services*: Defined CRUD operations and managed the app's business logic.
+- *Services:* Defined CRUD operations and managed the app's business logic.

 I worked collaboratively with four other team members to create Meal Mate.
 We used Trello to distribute the workload by creating tickets.
 I developed the Ingredient DAO, Recipe Service Layer, testing, and overall organization of the code.